 When is the next police officer testing process?

 The Tempe PD Mounted Unit was established in 1974 and originally patrolled the newly forming 128 acre Kiwanis Park.
-The unit has since grown and serves the community in a variety of ways; most visibly in Downtown Tempe during busy Friday and Saturday nights.
+The unit has since grown and serves the community in a variety of ways; most often in Downtown during busy Friday and Saturday nights.
 The unit also patrols numerous areas in the community and can be seen at large special events.

 Did You Know?
 The Tempe PD Mounted Unit has its own Facebook page where you can learn more about their work in the community.

-If I have tested before do I need to complete the entire process again?
+I've tested before.
+Do I need to complete the entire process again?

 Can I go on a ride-along with Tempe PD?

 Tempe PD does not have a ride-along program for the general public.
 If you reach a certain point in the testing process you will be scheduled for a ride-along by your background detective.

 There are over 355 Tempe police officers.
 The number we hire each year varies based on different factors but we hire the same percentage of candidates who apply as other agencies.
 This means up to approximately 20 - 25 officers each year.

 Did You Know?
-Tempe PD is dedicated to serving our community and proud of the relationship we have with our residents.
-We are thankful for their support with 82% of our residents very satisfied or satisfied with the quality of service we provide.
+We are dedicated to serving our community and proud of the relationships we have with our residents.
+We are thankful 82% of residents are very satisfied or satisfied with the quality of service we provide.